sameer302/Supporting_Codes/Github.md

+# Important notes

+## virtual enviroenment is not pushed to github unless explicitly stated

+## always do git pull if you are using a repo on different devices.

-# Made a local repo and now you want to push it on github
+# made a local repo and now you want to push it on github

 ## how to initialize a git repo